 - Is your abusive step-parent a US citizen or lawful permanent resident and s/he married your parent when you were age 17 or younger?

 - Is your abusive adoptive parent a US citizen or lawful permanent resident and were you adopted before you turned 16?

 - Did your abusive parent lose her or his status as a US citizen or lawful permanent resident within the past two years because of the abuse?1

-If you are over 21, however, you may still be able to file a VAWA self-petition if:
+If you are over 21 and not married, however, you may still be able to file a VAWA self-petition if:

 - you file before you turn 25;